earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 - One VM will act as a On-Premise local AD called <em> On-Premise AD </em>
 - One VM will be the server where AD connect is installed.
 It will be called <em> adconnectserver </em>
 - One VM will be <em> webserver </em> and we will domain join it to the local AD named On-Premise AD.
+- FAQ: Is it ok to install AD Connect or Entra Connect Sync on the domain controller?
+It is supported however best practice is to separate the AD Connect Sync application and your domain controller.
+A good rule of thumb, a domain controller is a domain controller and should be nothing else.
+Typically, when you install a domain controller, you want to make sure there are no other services that interfere or compete with the compute, memory, networking, or disk resources.
+Recommended installation is always in a separate server regarding to isolate points of failure.

 <p align="center">